FAQ

 What is DebugBundle?

 DebugBundle is a debugging platform that captures exceptions, logs, HTTP context, and diagnostic data from your applications, processes them into structured debug bundles, and provides reproduction artifacts.
-It works locally without any cloud account, and optionally connects to a hosted service for team collaboration.
+It works without a cloud account wherever you can run the SDK and CLI against local files, and optionally connects to a hosted service for team collaboration.

 How is DebugBundle different from error tracking tools like Sentry?

 DebugBundle focuses on actionable debugging context, not just error alerts.
 Every incident includes a full debug bundle with reproduction commands (curl, httpie), probe data, breadcrumbs, and request/response context.
-It's also local-first — you get the full experience without creating an account or sending data anywhere.
+It's also local-first: you get the core workflow without creating an account or sending data to DebugBundle Cloud.

 Do I need a cloud account to use DebugBundle?

 No. DebugBundle is fully functional in local-only mode.
-Run debugbundle setup, capture events with the SDK, run debugbundle process, and inspect incidents — all on your local machine.
-A cloud account adds team collaboration, hosted retention, and cloud ingestion from production environments.
+Run debugbundle setup, capture events with the SDK, run debugbundle process, and inspect incidents on the machine or storage volume where those files live.
+A cloud account adds team collaboration, hosted retention, and centralized ingestion from production environments.

 SDKs